 Note that the luff extrusions are fitted onto the wire, whereas on previous models the wire was fitted as a last step.
-Also note that the luff is assembled from top down as opposed to older Furlex systems, see instruction 597-184-E.
+Also note that the luff is assembled from top down as opposed to older Furlex systems.

 - 1. Stretch out the wire on a flat, clean surface.
 On stays with swaged lower terminal, be careful not to damage the terminal thread.
 The thread can be protected with tape or similar. - 2.
 Start by feeding the top luff extrusion and the top distance tube onto the forestay wire.
-Make sure that the cut end of the top luff extrusion is up (hole down). with distance tubes are welded shut but are easily opened by hand.
+The distance tubes are welded shut but are easily opened by hand.
 Note the correct orientation of the distance tube hinge to be sideways.